reduxjs/redux/CONTRIBUTING.md

 #### Building Redux

-Running the `build` task will create both a CommonJS module-per-module build and a UMD build.
+Running the `build` task will create a CommonJS module-per-module build, a ES Modules build and a UMD build.
 ```
 npm run build
 ```